NotSoSunny03/HTML_Particle_Playground/README.md

 ## Credits 🌟

-This enchanting code was crafted by taking "particle-life" repository as an insppiration by @hunar4321 .✨
+This enchanting code was crafted by taking "particle-life" repository as an inspiration by @hunar4321 .✨